gumaerc-testorg/hst.510-fall-2005/content/pages/readings.md

 Lovley D. "Cleaning up with genomics: applying molecular biology to bioremediation." _Nature Reviews Microbiology_ 1 (2003): 35-44. (doi:10.1038/nrmicro731) \[A survey of the present and future of bioremediation.
 It seems that the modeling involved in bioremediation would use almost all the same tools as modeling involved in biomass production.\]

 Benemann, J. R., J. C. Van Olst, M. J. Massingill, J. C. Weissman, and D. E. Brune.
-"The Controlled Eutrophication Process: Using Microalgae for CO2 Utilization and Agricultural Fertilizer Recycling."
+"The Controlled Eutrophication Process: Using Microalgae for CO{{< sub "2" >}} Utilization and Agricultural Fertilizer Recycling."
 Working paper.
 2002.

 ### Biodiesel Readings